Illuminated Mem Bookmark by Jean-Jacques LEVI Gimi OPPENHEIMER Moses OPPENHEIMER

 Moses OPPENHEIMER and Gimi WEINGARTNER Family Tree

 Photo of someone (Moses OPPENHEIMER?) in military uniform (Franco-Prussian war era?)
 Moses OPPENHEIMER (b.
 26 December 1855, d.
-2 November 1929) married (July 13, 1888) Gimi WEINGARTNER of Flehingen (b.
-June 24, 1866, d.
-14 January 1962, 9 shvat 5722) from Flehingen.
+2 November 1929 Hemsbach, Germany) married (July 13, 1888) Gimi WEINGARTNER (b.
+June 24, 1866 Flehingen, Germany, d.
+14 January 1962, 9 shvat 5722 Chicago, Illinois).
 Moses owned a one acre farm outside of town.
 Moses traded cattle and ran a pot and pans store in the front of the house.
 Moses was known as "Black Moses" to distinguish him from the "Red Moses (Moses PFAELZER) the reference being to the color of their hair and beard.
 Moses is remembered for his participation in civic organizations, including the volunteer fire department.

 Moses OPPENHEIMER's grave Moses OPPENHEIMER died 2 November 1929.
 He was buried in the 16th century Verbands Friedhof (Collective Cemetery) of Hemsbach.